itprojects/InboxPager/README.md

 Device can be made to vibrate, if new messages have arrived.
 Users can disable this setting from inside the application.

+MANAGE_EXTERNAL_STORAGE:

+The application may, or may not, work without this permission, but cannot save emails and cannot save (or send) attachments.
+The user must manually give permission in system settings, because it is not asked for.
+This permission is the new way to deliver the READ and WRITE device permissions.

 WRITE_EXTERNAL_STORAGE:

 In order to save messages, or attachments, to the device.